Bo-Dyn Bobsled Project: History

 Bodine partnered with race-car builder Bob Cuneo to build sleds.
 Bodine had recently purchased the assets of AK Racing, and used his leverage and connections as a NASCAR car owner to begin fundraising for the project.
 The project, known as Bo-Dyn ("Bo" for Bodine, "Dyn" for Chassis Dynamics), started having its sleds used by the U.S. team in 1994.

-In 2000, Whelen Engineering Company joined the project as sponsors, while Whelen Vice President Phil Kurze became the project's President the following year.
+In 2000, Whelen Engineering Company joined the project as sponsors, while Whelen Vice President Phil Kurze became the project's president the following year.

-In 1998, only the program's second Olympics, the four-man sled missed out on the bronze medal by a mere 0.02 seconds.
-In 2002, the team won three bobsled medals.
-A gold in the women's competition, as well as a silver and bronze in the four-man sled.
+At the 1998 Winter Olympics in Nagano, Japan, only the program's second Olympics, the US men's four-man team missed out on the bronze medal by a mere 0.02 seconds.
+At the 2002.
+Winter Olympics in Salt Lake City, Utah (USA), the team won three bobsled medals: a gold in the women's competition, and silver and bronze in the four-man sled.